Mobile app advertising trends come and go, so you need to discern between what’s here to stay and what we’ll laugh at five years from now.

 First, you have to consider your goals.
 Do you want to build a consistent customer base, improve engagement, or build awareness?

-This is the most important step because it tells you which strategies and tools will work best in your case.
+This is the most important step because it tells you which mobile app promotion strategies and tools will work best in your case.

 We showed you different examples of gaming and non-gaming apps that will help you get started.
 And you can confidently use the tools mentioned above to improve your advertising campaign’s performance.